Incremental Tenant Purchase Scheme

 - Houses in a private development transferred to the local authority by the developer

 - If you are a local authority tenant living in a local authority house included in the scheme you can apply to buy the house.
-You must however be in receipt of some form of social housing support for at least a year, and must have a minimum gross annual income, as determined by the local authority, in accordance with the rules of the scheme.
+You must however be in receipt of some form of social housing support for at least 10 years, and must have a minimum gross annual income, as determined by the local authority, in accordance with the rules of the scheme.

 - You will pay the market value of the house – less a discount.